 I am a native English speaker born and educated in the United Kingdom.
 I hold an undergraduate degree in German from Oxford University (1987).

 After graduating I moved to the US and obtained a doctorate in German literature from the University of Southern California (1991), with a dissertation on the writer Lion Feuchtwanger (of whom I am a great-nephew).
-I then spent several years as a lecturer in German, and freelance business journalist specializing in marketing and finance.
+I then spent several years as a lecturer in German, and working as a freelance business journalist specializing in marketing and finance.

 In the mid-90s I trained for three years alongside a US-based German > English translator.
 After completing my training, in 1999 I set up on my own as a German > English translator working for agencies and direct clients in my two main areas of expertise, marketing and corporate communications translations and legal translations.